 Factors in our ability to realize a tax benefit from our deferred income tax asset include tax attributes and operating results of acquired businesses, the nature, extent and periods that temporary differences are expected to reverse and our expectations about future operating results.
 If we determine that all or a portion of the deferred income tax asset will not result in a future tax benefit, a valuation allowance may be established with a corresponding charge to net income.
 Such charges may have a material adverse effect on our results of operations or financial condition.
-The likelihood of recording such a valuation allowance may be impacted by our acquisitions, and increases during periods of economic downturn.
+The likelihood of recording such a valuation allowance may be impacted by our acquisitions, or by our proposed separation of Archeo into a separate public company, and increases during periods of economic downturn.